brlin-tw/ubuntu-desktop-vagrant/README.md

 In order to improve the out-of-the-box user experience, this product introduces changes including but not limited to:

-* Remove features that are not useful in the virtual machine usecase(suspend, user authentications, and lock screens).
+* Remove features that are not useful in the virtual machine use case (suspend, user authentications, and lock screens).
 * Workaround known bugs in the VirtualBox guest drivers.
 * Reduced boot time by optimizing VM configurations.
 * Improved default console size and aspect ratio.
-* Suppress unnecessary input capturing warning user interfaces.
+* Suppress unnecessary input-capturing warning user interfaces.
 * Include common Vagrantfile template configuration for further customizations.

 ## Prerequisites